bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 3. Connecting concepts to each other in context.
 4. Explaining the technical details of how things work, but only in clearly marked asides.
 5. Communicating all of the supporting development practices that make Bevy productive:
-   1. How to set up your dev environment.
+   1. How to set up your development environment.
    2. Code organization.
    3. Design patterns and best practices.
-   4. Testing, benchmarking and debugging.
+   4. Testing, bench-marking, and debugging.
    5. Contributing to Bevy itself.
-6. Linking to further reading: official examples, `docs.rs` and (very sparingly) source code links.
+6. Linking to further reading such as, official examples, `docs.rs`, and (very sparingly) source code links.

 ## Contributor's style guide

-When writing and reviewing learning material for the Bevy Book and Quick Start Games, please try to follow these guidelines:
+When writing and reviewing learning material for The Bevy Book and The Quick Start Guide games, please try to follow these guidelines:

 ### Writing